JCastro1986/Final-Project/README.md

 ### Branches

-In this second stage, according to our roles, everybody updates the `main`, `ML_Model`, `Data`, and `Readme` branches, to contribute the complete data after the ETL process, and the debugging of the machine learning model.
-In addition, everybody contributes to the presentation, this Readme, and the dashboard.
+In this first stage, according to our roles, we created the main branch, and the individual branches as follows:

+**A.** Jorge created the Github repository, added the `Branch_Testing` to verify the functionality of the branches, and added the `add-license-1` to protect the project with the MIT license.

+**B.** Brenda created the `ML_Model` branch in which she added the model muck up of linear regression.

+**C.** Carlos created the `Data` branch and he added the code to scrape the information from the source, and the code to extract, transform and load the data.

+**D.** Luis created the `Readme` branch and contributed to improving the presentation of the project, by adding some images and adequate content.

 ## Database